Econify/ad.js/docs/error.md

 	});
   </script>
  ```

+## Error 3
+Description: Sizes must be of type `Array` unless breakpoints have been specified

 ## Error 4
 Description: An ad must be passed into the GenericPlugin class.
 If your Plugin inherits from GenericPlugin